Frequently Asked Questions

 Q: Will officers, especially new hires, be able to access PATROL courses from previous months to ensure they have completed all courses in a subscription period?

-A: Each month PATROL releases one new course – each course equals one POST credit.
-These 12 continuing education courses are available to test on for four months from the date of their release.
-After four months the course, minus the exam, will be available to officers for reference but testing for POST credit is closed.
+A: Each month PATROL releases one new continuing education course.
+These courses are available to test on for one year from the date of their release.
+After one year, the course minus the exam, is available to officers for two years as a reference, but testing for POST credit is closed.
 We maintain this schedule because legal research and issues frequently change; therefore, we want to ensure Minnesota officers are receiving the most recent and relevant information when reviewing and testing on PATROL courses.
-The courses that help officers meet POST mandates and OSHA standards (Use of Force and Deadly Force, Bloodborne Pathogens and HazMat) are available for testing at all times throughout the year.
-These courses do not expire for POST credit.

-Q: What happens if there's a change in the law regarding a PATROL topic?
+Q: What happens if there is a change in the law regarding a PATROL topic?

 A: Officers will receive information on important developments or changes impacting PATROL materials throughout their subscription.
 This is typically done through a legal update emailed to all PATROL subscribers.